Visiting undergraduate and master's-level research placements

 Non-visa nationals staying for up to 6 months

-Students who are not visa nationals (e.g. EU/EEA and Swiss passport-holders) will not need a visa to come and do a short piece of research at Surrey that’s relevant to your degree course overseas for 6 months or less.
+Students who are not visa nationals (e.g. EU, EEA and Swiss passport-holders; see the visa national list of passport-holders who need a visa for the UK) do not need a visa to come and do a short piece of research at Surrey related to your degree course overseas for 6 months or less.
 You can enter the UK as a Visitor.
-Our International Engagement Office will send you an acceptance letter and you should carry this letter, your learning agreement and the other supporting documents listed in the visa checker in your hand luggage as you enter the UK.
-This includes evidence that you can support yourself financially for the duration of your placement (approx. GB£1,023 per month evidenced through bank statements, your Erasmus grant/other grant/scholarship agreement, etc. – for advice, see the ‘Study as a Visitor’ section on this page).
-EU and Swiss nationals can use the automatic e-passport gates through Border Control on arrival in the UK, but if you are asked the reason for your visit by a Border Force Officer, please show them your supporting documents.
-Please keep your boarding pass or travel confirmation email with your date of entry to the UK, and bring it with your Confirmation of Pre-Registration and passport to show when you register at the University and collect your campus card.
+Your Surrey supervisor will send you an acceptance/invitation letter and you should carry this letter, your internship/learning agreement and the other supporting documents listed in the visa checker in your hand luggage as you enter the UK in case you are asked the reason for your visit.
+Your supporting documents must include evidence that you can support yourself financially for the duration of your placement (approx. GB£1,023 for each month of your study, evidenced through your or your parents' bank statements, a support letter from your parents, a letter from your/your parents' bank, your Erasmus grant/other grant or scholarship agreement, etc. – for advice, see the ‘Study as a Visitor’ section on this page).
+EU and Swiss nationals can use the automatic e-passport gates through Border Control on arrival in the UK, but if you are asked the reason for your visit by a Border Force Officer, you must show them your supporting documents.
+Please keep your boarding pass or travel confirmation email, which has your date of entry to the UK, and bring it with your Confirmation of Pre-Registration and passport to show when you register at the University and collect your campus card.

 Any stays of more than 6 months

-Any students coming for between 6-12 months must apply for a Student visa (visa GB£363 + healthcare surcharge GB£470).
-You will need to book an appointment at your nearest UK visa application centre to provide your photo, fingerprints, passport and supporting documents.
+Any students coming for between 6-12 months must apply for a Student visa, which includes a visa fee (GB£490) and a healthcare surcharge, the cost of which depends on your length of stay and where you apply from (check how much you will need to pay here).
+As part of your application, you will need to book an appointment at your nearest UK visa application centre to provide your photo, fingerprints, passport and supporting documents.
 The visa processing time is around 3 weeks after your appointment.
 Your passport will be returned to you with a Student visa vignette in it – please check that the start and end dates on it are correct for your placement.

-Student researchers who are nationals of an EU country, the European Economic Area (EEA), Australia, Canada, Japan, New Zealand, Singapore, South Korea, Switzerland or the United States of America do not need an ATAS certificate.
+Postgraduate (master's and doctoral) and integrated master's students and researchers who are nationals of an EU or European Economic Area (EEA) country, Australia, Canada, Japan, New Zealand, Singapore, South Korea, Switzerland, the UK or the United States of America do not need to apply for an ATAS certificate.

 Organising your research placement

-If required by your sending institution, your Surrey supervisor will first complete a Confirmation of Intent or Acceptance Form to support your application for one of your home institution's Erasmus traineeship grants or another grant, but they will not sign general letters of intent or set up inter-institutional agreements to host trainees from a particular institution on an ongoing basis.
+INVITATION LETTER - Your Surrey supervisor will send you an invitation letter or, if preferred, complete your home institution's acceptance form.
+You can use this to support your application for one of your home institution's Erasmus traineeship grants or another grant or scholarship.
+You should also carry it in your hand luggage as one of your supporting documents when you travel to the UK.
+Your supervisor will not sign general letters of intent or set up inter-institutional agreements to host trainees from your home institution on an ongoing basis.

 - The practical details such as the main contact details, the hours of work, and the start and end dates, the student's English language level

-- How the traineeship will be recognised by the home institution
+- How the internship/traineeship will be recognised by the home institution (credits, an entry in a document, etc)

-The process for completing the learning agreement is as follows:
+The process for completing internship/learning agreements is as follows:

-4. After the student’s arrival at Surrey, if any changes need to be made to the details or terms of the learning agreement, the parties must complete and sign the ‘During the Mobility’/’Changes’ section of the learning agreement and email an updated pdf copy to each party.
+4. After the student’s arrival at Surrey, if any changes need to be made to the details or terms of the Erasmus+ learning agreement (if relevant), the parties must complete and sign the ‘During the Mobility’/’Changes to learning agreement’ section and email an updated pdf copy to each party.
 The student uploads a revised and fully signed pdf copy to their placement application.

-5. At the end of trainee’s stay, their Surrey supervisor should provide a letter on headed paper or, in the case of Erasmus trainees, complete the final section of the learning agreement (Table D) to confirm the outcomes and that the research placement has been completed satisfactorily.
-A pdf copy should be sent to the student and their home institution contact.
+5. At the end of the visiting researcher/trainee’s stay, their Surrey supervisor should provide a letter on headed paper or, in the case of Erasmus trainees, complete the final section of the learning agreement (Table D) to confirm the outcomes and that the research placement has been completed satisfactorily.
+A pdf copy should be sent to the student and the home institution contact.

 Your home institution should ensure that you are covered adequately for liability to third parties as a result of your own negligent acts or omissions, and by personal accident and health insurance for the duration of your placement.